 Here are six important facts about this type of mold in coffee:

-1. Ochratoxin A is produced by two fungi and can be found in foodstuffs, including coffee.
-It's described in scientific literature as a neurotoxic, immunosuppressive, genotoxic, carcinogenic, and teratogenic topical polluter of human foods.
+- Ochratoxin A is produced by two fungi and can be found in foodstuffs, including coffee.
+It's described in scientific literature as a neurotoxic, immunosuppressive, genotoxic, carcinogenic, and a teratogenic topical polluter of human foods.
 Well, that doesn't sound so tasty, does it?

-2. Ochratoxin A can damage kidneys in all mammals, acutely and over the long haul, and in some countries has been linked to human kidney disease.
+- Ochratoxin A can damage kidneys in all mammals, acutely and over the long haul.
+However, much more research is needed before we can make the same correlation in humans.

-3. The EU established a limit on the amount of ochratoxin A permitted in foodstuffs, but there is no limit in the US.
-There's some concern that contaminated beans are preferentially shipped here and end up in our grocery stores in lower priced coffees.
+- The EU established a limit on the amount of ochratoxin A permitted in foodstuffs, but there is no limit in the United States.
+That said, there's some concern that contaminated beans can be preferentially shipped to the U.S. and end up in our grocery stores at lower price-points.

-6. There are no routine measures of ochratoxin levels in coffee purchased in the US, but higher-end coffee shops indicate they are confident that this is no issue in their coffee, particularly organic producers.
+- There are no routine measures of ochratoxin levels in coffee purchased in the US, but many artisanal coffee shops indicate there is no ochratoxin A in their coffee, particularly organic producers.